-Restrict access to only data file path. (data_files_restricted) When set to yes, this option restricts data files to the standard data directory and those listed in the Data File Path below.
+Restrict access to only data file path (data_files_restricted) When set to yes, this option restricts data files to the standard data directory and those listed in the Data File Path below.

-Data file path. (data_file_path) A list of additional directories to which clients are allowed to read and write data files.
+Data file path (data_file_path) A list of additional directories to which clients are allowed to read and write data files.
 This option is ignored unless the Restrict Access to Only Data File Path option is turned on.
-Note that you should use forward slashes in all pathnames.
+Note that you should use forward slashes in all path names.
 On Windows, specify multiple directories using semicolons (for example, [server install path]/data;c:/data;c:/temp).
 On Linux and UNIX, use colons (:) instead of semicolons.
+The data file path must include any path(s) specified by the temp_directory parameter described below.

-Restrict access to only program files path. (program_files_restricted) When set to yes, this option restricts program file access to the standard bin directory and those listed in the Program Files Path below.
+Restrict access to only program files path (program_files_restricted) When set to yes, this option restricts program file access to the standard bin directory and those listed in the Program files path below.
+As of release 17, the only program file to which access is restricted is the Python executable (see the Python executable path below).

-Program files path. (program_file_path) A list of additional directories from which clients are allowed to execute programs.
+Program files path (program_file_path) A list of additional directories from which clients are allowed to execute programs.
 This option is ignored unless the Restrict Access to Only Program Files Path option is turned on.
 Note that you should use forward slashes in all pathnames.
 Specify multiple directories using semicolons.

-Maximum file size (MB). (max_file_size) Maximum size of temporary and exported data files created during stream execution (does not apply to SAS and SPSS Statistics data files).
+Maximum file size (max_file_size) Maximum size (in bytes) of temporary and exported data files created during stream execution (does not apply to SAS and SPSS Statistics data files).
 A value of -1 indicates no limit.

-Temporary directory. (temp_directory) The directory used to store temporary data files (cache files).
+Temporary directory (temp_directory) The directory used to store temporary data files (cache files).
 Ideally, this directory should be on a separate high-speed drive or controller because speed of access to this directory may have a significant impact on performance.
 You may specify multiple temporary directories, separating each with a comma.
 These should be located on different disks; the first directory is used most often, and additional directories are used to store temporary work files when certain data preparation operations (such as sort) use parallelism during execution.
 Allowing each execution thread to use separate disks for temporary storage can improve performance.
 Use forward slashes in all path specifications.

-Note: Temporary files are generated in this directory during startup of SPSS Modeler Server.
-Ensure that you have the necessary access rights to this directory (for example, if the temporary directory is a shared network folder), otherwise SPSS Modeler Server startup will fail.
+Note: